Lin Zhao: Lin's legacy of dissent

-Yan Zhengxue, has caste a large bronze statue of Lin Zhao, and Zhang Zhixin's heads.
+Yan Zhengxue, has cast a large bronze statue of Lin Zhao, and Zhang Zhixin's heads.

 ChinaAid presents the "Lin Zhao Freedom Award" annually in her honor, for non-violent dissidents who have suffered at the hands of the Chinese government.

-Wuhan based hardcore punk band SMZB, "China's most outspoken punks" have written a song called "The Song of the Seagull" based on her poem.
+Wuhan-based hardcore punk band SMZB, "China's most outspoken punks", have written a song called "The Song of the Seagull" based on her poem.

 Ran Yunfei said of her "she is the spiritual resource for all Chinese people and the legacy for the whole world."

 Fang Fang writes "Some people may say it's not a good time to talk about Lin Zhao, but should we just stop talking about her?
 We still have to, until everybody remembers this name and knows what she died for".